Time-frequency transforms of white noises and Gaussian analytic functions: GAFs and time-frequency transforms

 Although this might change with more knowledge on the zeros becoming available, classical time-frequency algorithms rely on the maxima of spectrograms rather than their zeros.
-As it has been pointed out previously, any nonzero GAF has simple random zeros with probability one.
-Thus, the random zeros of its derivative, which are completely characterized by their first intensity, are local extrema only and not saddle points.
-By taking $N=1$ in the previous theorem we obtain the following result.
+As pointed out in Section~\ref{s:GAFsAndTheirZeros}, any nonzero GAF has simple random zeros with probability one.
+Its derivative also being a GAF, the random zeros of the derivative are necessary local extrema of the original GAF, not saddle points.
+Moreover, they are completely characterized by their first intensity.
+By taking $N=1$ in the previous theorem we obtain the following result on the local extrema of the Bargmann transform of the white noise.
+Note, however, that these extrema are not the ones of the corresponding STFT since the transforms differ by a factor $\e^{-|z|^2}$ \cite[Proposition 3.4.1]{Gro01}.

 \begin{corollary} Let $\xi$ be the white noise as in Theorem~\ref{t:planarLN}.
 The local extrema of the Bargmann transform of the white noise $\L_\C\xi$ have the same distribution as the zeros of $\GAF^{(1)}_{\C,1}$.
 In particular, they are characterized by their joint intensity given by